idibidiart/react-native-responsive-grid/README.md

-# Dynamic Grid Layout for Responsive and Adaptive UIs in React Native
+# Responsive and Adaptive Grid-based Layout for React Native

 ### Install